kagkarlsson/db-scheduler/README.md

 A single database table is used to track future task-executions.
 When a task-execution is due, db-scheduler picks it and executes it.
 When the execution is done, the `Task` is consulted to see what should be done.
 For example, a `RecurringTask` is typically rescheduled in the future based on its `Schedule`.

-Optimistic locking is used to guarantee that a one and only one scheduler-instance gets to pick a task-execution.
+The scheduler uses optimistic locking or select-for-update (depending on polling strategy) to guarantee that one and only one scheduler-instance gets to pick and run a task-execution.

 ### Recurring tasks

-The term _recurring task_ is used for tasks that should be run regularly, according to some schedule (see ``Tasks.recurring(..)``).
+The term _recurring task_ is used for tasks that should be run regularly, according to some schedule.

 When the execution of a recurring task has finished, a `Schedule` is consulted to determine what the next time for execution should be, and a future task-execution is created for that time (i.e. it is _rescheduled_).
 The time chosen will be the nearest time according to the `Schedule`, but still in the future.

+There are two types of recurring tasks, the regular _static_ recurring task, where the `Schedule` is defined statically in the code, and the _dynamic_ recurring tasks, where the `Schedule` is defined at runtime and persisted in the database (still requiring only a single table).

+#### Static recurring task

+The _static_ recurring task is the most common one and suitable for regular background jobs since the scheduler automatically schedules an instance of the task if it is not present and also updates the next execution-time if the `Schedule` is updated.

-To create the initial execution for a `RecurringTask`, the scheduler has a method `startTasks(...)` that takes a list of tasks that should be "started" if they do not already have an existing execution.
+To create the initial execution for a static recurring task, the scheduler has a method `startTasks(...)` that takes a list of tasks that should be "started" if they do not already have an existing execution.
 The initial execution-time is determined by the `Schedule`.
 If the task already has a future execution (i.e. has been started at least once before), but an updated `Schedule` now indicates another execution-time, the existing execution will be rescheduled to the new execution-time (with the exception of _non-deterministic_ schedules such as `FixedDelay` where new execution-time is further into the future).

+Create using `Tasks.recurring(..)`.

+#### Dynamic recurring task

+The _dynamic_ recurring task is a later addition to db-scheduler and was added to support use-cases where there is need for multiple instances of the same type of task (i.e. same implementation) with different schedules.
+The `Schedule` is persisted in the `task_data` alongside any regular data.
+Unlike the _static_ recurring task, the dynamic one will not automatically schedule instances of the task.
+It is up to the user to create instances and update the schedule for existing ones if necessary (using the `SchedulerClient` interface).
+See the example [RecurringTaskWithPersistentScheduleMain.java]((./examples/features/src/main/java/com/github/kagkarlsson/examples/RecurringTaskWithPersistentScheduleMain.java)) for more details.

+Create using `Tasks.recurringWithPersistentSchedule(..)`.

 ### One-time tasks

-The term _one-time task_ is used for tasks that have a single execution-time (see `Tasks.oneTime(..)`).
+The term _one-time task_ is used for tasks that have a single execution-time.
 In addition to encode data into the `instanceId`of a task-execution, it is possible to store arbitrary binary data in a separate field for use at execution-time.
 By default, Java serialization is used to marshal/unmarshal the data.

+Create using `Tasks.oneTime(..)`.

 ### Custom tasks